axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

 ---

 <div style="display:none;">
  <p>Dictatorships are held together by historical roots, ideology-as-securalized-religion, and the very people that it oppresses.
 The other foundation of dictatorship is money,based on debt as quantified by money.
-Looked at it this way, businesses are dictatorship and The Power of Powerless analysis applies to them as well.</p>
+Looked at it this way, businesses are dictatorship and <em>The Power of Powerless</em> analysis applies to them as well.</p>
 </div>

 <h1 style="font-size:40px; font-family:Courier New, monospace; "></h1>
  <p>Dictatorships are held together by historical roots, ideology-as-securalized-religion, and the very people that it dominates.
 The other foundation of dictatorship is money.
-David Graeber, author of Debt: The First 5,000 Years, makes a very convincing case that it is all based on debt and, particularly, debt quantified as money.<sup id="bn01"><a href="#en01">1&nbsp;</a></sup> Looked at it through this lense, businesses are dictatorship and The Power of Powerless analysis applies to them as well.</p>
+David Graeber, author of <em>Debt: The First 5,000 Years</em>, makes a very convincing case that it is all based on debt and, particularly, debt quantified as money.<sup id="bn01"><a href="#en01">1&nbsp;</a></sup> Looked at it through this lense, businesses are dictatorship and The Power of Powerless analysis applies to them as well.</p>

 <h1>The Power</h1>
  <p>In October 1978, Václav Havel, the Czech dramatist and then political dissident published <em>The Power of the Powerless</em>.
 Twenty years later the Velvet Revolution brought a bloodless transition of power to the country and Havel as President.<sup id="fnref1"><a href="#fn1" rel="footnote">1</a></sup></p>